Mad-foley/the-cave/journals/kyle_merckx.md

 ## 3/8/23

 We further cleaned up the code today.
 Made sure our backend is conforming to PEP8 standards.
 Added a collapse function to the wine cards and allowed for the collections page to be sorted via checkboxes.
+Tested out our CI/CD.

 ## 3/7/23